Publications

 #Authors contributed equally

 21. J.M.
 Dybiec*, T. Ledford*, S. Rinehart, C. Tatariw, B. Mortazavi, and J. A. Cherry.
-2024.
-A metric-based indicator of functional recovery for salt marshes in the Gulf of Mexico.
-Journal of Applied Ecology.
-Accepted.
+2025.
+Evaluating restoration success using metric-based indicators of ecosystem recovery in tidal marshes along the northern Gulf of Mexico.
+Journal of Applied Ecology 62(1): 155-168 [PDF]

 19. S. Rinehart, J.M.
 Dybiec*, J.B.
 Walker, L. Simpson, and J.A.
 Cherry.
 2024.
 Effects of burrowing crabs on coastal sediments and their functions: a systematic meta-analysis.
 Ecosphere 15(1): e4927 [PDF]